maths/moodle-qtype_stack/doc/en/Developer/CAS_evaluatable.md

 ## cas_evaluatable

-Anything that can generate an CAS-statement string, responds to a question about its validity, can tell some backreference information to be displayed in potenttial error messages, and provides a function that receives information about the success or failure of the statement.
+Anything that can generate a CAS-statement string, responds to a question about its validity, can tell some backreference information to be displayed in potential error messages, and provides a function that receives information about the success or failure of the statement.

 In general if one is only loading values into the CAS and does not need to